It seems gender differences in medicine mean a lot – They can decide between good or bad experiences at a cannabis dose.

-However, a lot of the research has somewhat contradictory findings when it comes to men.
+A lot of the research has somewhat contradictory findings when it comes to men.

-For example, a study in Nature found that, among men, cannabis use intensified sexual arousal, increased sexual thoughts, and prolonged sexual performance.
+For example, a study — published in Nature (1970) — found that, among men, cannabis use intensified sexual arousal, increased sexual thoughts, and prolonged sexual performance.
 Later studies bore out these claims.
 In a survey that include more than 800 men between the 18 and 30, researchers found that 83 percent of respondents affirmed that cannabis revved up their sexual pleasure.

-The overwhelming majority of surveyed cannabis users reporting positive results, doctors found that chronic cannabis users tended to report less desirable side effects, including erectile dysfunction and lack of interest in sex.
+The overwhelming majority of surveyed cannabis consumers reported positive results.
+However, doctors still found that chronic cannabis consumers tended to report less desirable side effects.
+These include erectile dysfunction and lack of interest in sex.

-The Columbia researchers found that women were more affected by cannabis than men, they also discovered that THC sticks in the female system longer than in males.
-Because men flush THC out more quickly than women, they choose to replace it more often, leading to taking higher doses than women, and thus suffering from effects of higher doses of a depressant.
+The Columbia researchers found that women were more affected by cannabis than men.
+They also discovered that THC sticks in the female system longer than in males.
+Men flush THC out more quickly than women.
+Therefore they choose to replace it more often, leading to taking higher doses than women.
+Thus men suffer more from higher doses of a depressant.